Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems: Uniform ensemble reachability

-Recall that for matrices depending continuously on a parameter a continuous transformation to the Jordan canonical form is not available in general, cf. \cite[$\S$~5.3 in Chapter~II]{kato}.
-The subsequent statement shows that the controllability canonical form of $(A,b)$ is the appropriate canonical form for ensemble reachability.
+Recall that for matrices {which depend continuously} on a parameter $\theta$ a continuous transformation to the Jordan canonical form is in general not available, cf. \cite[$\S$~5.3 in Ch.~II]{kato}.
+However, the controllability canonical form of a pair $(A,b) \in C_{n,n}(\p)\times C_{n}(\p)$ which is pointwise reachable can be achieved continuously as the subsequent statement shows.